QUESTIONS ON WALKING ALONGSIDE SOMEONE

 As humans, there are many things that are beyond our finite minds to comprehend.
 I am certainly not proposing that we stop asking questions nor that we stop learning.
 God forbid!
 We MUST ask away and keep learning throughout life.
 While we do that, we must also be open to God’s timing with the insight He will provide us in time for the things we are trying to make sense of.
 Jeremiah 33:3 “Call to me and I will answer you, and will tell you great and hidden things that you have not known.”

 In my opinion, we live in a fallen world and experience all the consequences of the fallen nature (including being subjected to diseases or circumstances beyond our comprehension).
 But I also know in my spirit, as the Bible tells us, that this life is not the only reality of our existence.
 We are body, mind and spirit and while our body and mind decay through time, our spirit awaits the coming of our King Jesus and the new world where there is no longer a need to make sense of senseless sufferings.

 Q30.
 Have you ever heard about this generation being called a “strawberry generation” i.e. more sensitive, easily bruised, offended, affected etc?

 - Do you think this is true and if so, why do you think this has happened?

 - What can we do as a society/church/parents etc to help build more resilient individuals?

 QUESTIONS ON RELATIONSHIP ISSUES

 Q31.
-How can a minor mental illness patient divorce her husband who spent most of his time and effort with words to destroy his wife?
-There is not much real care except giving an allowance monthly for food.
-How does the mental illness patient cope with a very harsh caregiver?
+How can a person with minor mental illness condition divorce her husband who spent most of his time and effort with words to destroy his wife?
+There is not much real care from him except giving monthly allowance for food.
+How does a mental illness patient cope with a very harsh caregiver?
 His motto – hope deferred makes the heart sick which he uses to make my heart sick.
 I really hope he will divorce me.
 I just want to remain calibate.
-God will help me to take care of my daily living.
+God will help me to take care of myself and my daily living.
 My son will help also.